kinshukgoel4/Metadata-Engine/README.md

 Python scripts to build a Metadata Engine which takes a large amount of raw HD video footage, generate useful and well-defined metadata for each video file, each distinct moment called frame in each video file.

-## Feel free to Demo📽️ the [video](https://vimeo.com/815832114?share=copy) to better understand the project
+## Feel free to Demo📽️ the [video](https://vimeo.com/815832114?share=copy) for better understanding of the project.

 ## What it does?🤔

-- Utilizes YOLOv5 object detection model to detect people in videos.
+- Utilizes YOLOv5 object detection model to detect people and objects in videos.
 - Extracts metadata for each frame, including face tracking, face detection, object detection, and person tokenization.
 - Real-time visualization with bounding boxes around detected people.
 - Sends WhatsApp messages to the user, providing status updates on metadata generation.
-- Stores the generated JSON output file in a CockroachDB database.
+- Stores the generated JSON output file in a CockroachDB database cluster.

 ## System Overview 🚀

-- Takes a video file and directory path as input.
+- Takes the video file/s and directory path/s as input.
 - Utilizes OpenCV to read frames from the video.
 - Applies the YOLOv5 model to detect people in each frame.
 - Saves bounding box coordinates, frame number, and the number of detected people in a JSON file.